DanielDorado/podtinytidyid-webhook/README.md

 > **Note**: This is a prototype.
 In production, consider:
 > - Kubernetes API rate limits
-> - Possible identifier overflow when IDs reach the limit
+> - Possible identifier overflow when all the IDs are being used (improbable that you have so many pods if the ID is big enough)

 ---